Blayre Turnbull: PWHL

-International
+International play

+Junior

-Turnbull participated with Team Atlantic (alongside teammates such as Jillian Saulnier and Alex Normore) at the 2009 Canadian Under 19 nationals.
-She participated in the shootout for Team Atlantic in the quarterfinals versus Team Ontario Blue in a losing effort.
+Turnbull participated with Team Atlantic at the 2009 Canadian Under 19 nationals.
+She competed in the shootout for Team Atlantic in the quarterfinals versus Team Ontario Blue in a losing effort.
 On two occasions, she attended training camp for the 2010 and 2011 IIHF World Women's under-18.
 For the 2011 camp, Turnbull was one of only two Nova Scotians who were invited.

+Senior

+World Championships

-In 2016, she made the Canadian National Women's team and competed in the world championships in Kamloops, BC.
+In 2016, Turnball made her debut for the senior national team and competed at the 2016 IIHF Women's World Championship in Kamloops, BC.
 She also played for Canada in the 2017 and 2019 World Championships and was selected for the 2020 World Championships before they were cancelled due to the 2019-20 coronavirus outbreak.

-Turnbull was selected to the Canadian roster for the 2018 Winter Olympics in Korea.
-She would put up 3 points in 5 games, winning a silver medal.

 In 2021, Turnbull played for Canada at the 2021 IIHF Women's World Championship, and suffered a broken fibula during the celebration after winning the gold medal.
 She later called the incident her most embarrassing hockey moment.

+Olympics

+Turnbull was selected to the Canadian roster for the 2018 Winter Olympics in Korea.
+She recorded 3 points in 5 games and won a silver medal.

 On January 11, 2022, Turnbull was named to Canada's 2022 Olympic team.
 The team won the gold medal, defeating the United States in the final 3–2.